List of The Amazing World of Gumball characters: Tobias Wilson

-Tobias Wilson (voiced by Rupert Degas, season 1; Hugo Harrison, season 2 onward) is a multicolored, cloud-shaped humanoid who is interested in sports and possesses an overbearing self-confidence.
+Tobias Wilson (voiced by Rupert Degas, season 1; Hugo Harrison, season 2 onward) is a multicolored, cloud-shaped humanoid who is interested in sports, possesses an overbearing self-confidence, and thinks of himself as cooler than he really is.
 He thinks of himself as a heavily built jock, despite actually being rather weak, and appears to be wealthy.
 He debuts in "The Third", where he demands twenty dollars to be Gumball and Darwin's friend.

 Banana Joe

-Joseph "Banana Joe" A. Banana (voiced by Mic Graves) is a hyperactive banana and the class clown, who cracks a joke whenever possible.
+Joseph "Banana Joe" A. Banana (voiced by Mic Graves, season 1-6; Hugo Harrison, TWWWOG onward) is a hyperactive banana and the class clown, who cracks a joke whenever possible.
 He can be a bully, usually to Gumball and Darwin.

 Masami Yoshida

 Masami Yoshida (voiced by Jessica McDonald) is a cloud who is the wealthy daughter of the Rainbow Factory's owner.
 She is spoiled, tantrum-prone and vindictive.
 When angry, she can develop into a storm cloud capable of causing massive damage.

-Bobert
+Bobert 6B

-Bobert (voiced by Kerry Shale) is a robot who is one of the smartest students, but constantly struggles to understand emotion and develop a social life.
+Bobert 6B (voiced by Kerry Shale) is a robot who is one of the smartest students, but constantly struggles to understand emotion and develop a social life.
 He can transform into a larger form by triggering his "defense mode".